© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wat's Dyke: Section from Bod Offa to Whitehouse Farm is a scheduled monument protected by Cadw under reference FL086.
 View the official record →

-Wat's Dyke is a linear earthwork and Early Medieval monument extending through Flintshire, Wales, of which the section from Bod Offa to Whitehouse Farm forms part of the broader defensive system.
+Wat's Dyke is a linear earthwork and defensive boundary constructed during the Early Medieval period, probably in the seventh or eighth century, running through the borderlands of what is now Flintshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL086.

 Wat's Dyke: Section from Bod Offa to Whitehouse Farm dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wat's Dyke: Section from Bod Offa to Whitehouse Farm is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL086.